One Tank Travels: Scott and Keo

-After lunch continue south on U.S. 165 where you’ll see Toltec Mounds Archeological State Park.
-This National Historic Landmark preserves and interprets the state’s tallest Native American mounds and includes a visitor center with exhibits, audio visual theater and archeological research lab.
-Park interpreters lead site tours along two trails: the ¾-mile barrier-free trail and the 1.6 mile turf trail.
+Continue south on U.S. 165 where you’ll see Toltec Mounds Archeological State Park.
+This National Historic Landmark preserves and interprets the state’s tallest Native American mounds and includes a visitor center.